talhaaa16/resume-builder/README.md

 - **Live Theme Color Picker** — customize accent colors on any template
 - **Instant PDF Export** — full A4 quality, single click
 - **AI Content Improve** — Gemini AI rewrites any section with strong action verbs and professional tone (3 free uses)
+- **🔗 Resume Share Link** — generate a public, read-only shareable URL for any saved resume
+  - One-click share from the Resume Builder toolbar
+  - One-click share from the **My Resumes** modal in the Navbar
+  - Unique 10-character alphanumeric share ID per resume
+  - Anyone with the link can view the resume in its original template (no login required)
+  - Toggle sharing on/off at any time from the same button

 ### 🤖 AI ATS Checker *(New)*
 - **Upload Resume PDF** — Gemini reads the actual PDF directly (no text extraction)